-Now what?
-Your manicurist is having her elbows liposuctioned and her assistant is doing a week long “cleanse” that’s left her incapacitated and confined to one specific room in her house.
+Now what??
+Your manicurist is having her elbows liposuctioned and her assistant is doing a week long "cleanse" that's left her incapacitated and confined to one specific room in her house.

-How to Mend a Broken Fingernail
+How to Fix a Broken Nail

 Cut your tea bag to the size of the nail bed that's broken.
 In my case it's the teeny, tiny pinkie nail.